-The Rosalind Ayres-Williams Memorial Scholarship will be awarded to one recipient per year for five years.
-The recipient will be announced before the June 30 Membership Drive and will begin their WTP membership on July 1.
+The Scholarship will be awarded on a two year cycle, for ten years.
+The recipient/s will be announced before the June 30 Membership Drive and will begin their WTP membership on July 1.

-“Roz was a great believer of WTP’s mission and appreciated the organizations commitment to inclusion and diversity,” says Patrick Cuccaro, a playwright who, with Roz, co-authored Uncivil Warrning, which was recently showcased at the Atlanta Black Theatre Festival.
-“The scholarship is a fitting way to honor Roz and extend her legacy of looking out for others, especially those who might otherwise be overlooked.”
+“Roz was a great believer of WTP’s mission and appreciated the organization’s commitment to inclusion and diversity,” says Patrick Cuccaro, “The scholarship is a fitting way to honor Roz and extend her legacy of looking out for others, especially those who might otherwise be overlooked.”

-“Roz was a friend and comrade” says WTP Managing Artistic Director, Amber Bradshaw.
-“Her presence in WTP will be missed.
-I am grateful we have the opportunity to honor her nurturing spirit with this scholarship”.
+“Roz was a friend” says WTP Managing Artistic Director, Amber Bradshaw.
+“Her presence at WTP events is missed.
+I am grateful we have the opportunity to honor her with this scholarship”.